xdgrulez/kash.py/docs/_build/markdown/source/kashpy.md

 * **Returns**

-    List of strings of names of the deleted topics.
+    list(str): List of strings of names of the deleted topics.

 * **Return type**

-    list(str)
+    obj

 ### Examples